SevenCourts/rpi-rgb-led-matrix-7c/README.md

 ### Configure HW

+1. Insert a new CR1220 battery into the slot on the HUB75-GPIO driver
+1. Make sure the jumper on the HUB75-GPIO driver is switched to "IIC-RTC" setting.
+In this position, the 3rd line of LEDs is inactive.

 ### Configure OS

+**TODO** - change to headless (CLI) set-up
+**TODO** - check if reboot is needed at each step **TODO** - test how it works if the SD-card is cloned and the system time is random.
+Will the timesycnd update the hwclock?

 Below is the short version of the [article](https://pimylifeup.com/raspberry-pi-rtc/) on setting up RTC on Raspberry Pi.

 1. Enable I2C